bbauska/zombiePolitics/README.md

 root out and all the more convenient for expanding the tactics of surveillance, the culture of fear, and the resources of violence.
-War was now a commonplace feature of American domestic and foreign policy, as the country engaged in a battle that had no definitive end and demanded the constant use of violence.
+War was now a commonplace feature of American domestic and foreign policy, as the country engaged in a battle that had no definitive end and demanded the constant use of violence.</p>

-It is difficult to imagine how any democracy could not be corrupted when war becomes the foundation of politics.
+<p>It is difficult to imagine how any democracy could not be corrupted when war
+becomes the foundation of politics.
 Any democracy that makes war and state vio­ lence the organizing principle of society cannot survive for long, at least as a demo­ cratic entity.
 The country descended into a period in which society was increasingly